Title IX: Policy Prohibiting Sexual Misconduct, Relationship Violence and Stalking

 Finally, the University makes every effort to make its Policy Prohibiting Sexual Misconduct, Relationship Violence and Stalking easily accessible and available to all campus members.
 The policy is regularly distributed to students in the fall, and new hires for staff or faculty.
 It is included in the annual student planner and the Administrative and Staff Handbook and Policies Manual.
 It is also available on the Point Park University website at www.pointpark.edu/sexual-misconduct-policy.

-All employees who interact with students, whether directly or indirectly, will receive annual training on the definition of sexual misconduct, relationship violence, and stalking and the University's reporting procedures for sexual misconduct, relationship violence and stalking.
+All employees who interact with students, whether directly or indirectly, will receive annual training on the definition of sexual misconduct and the University’s reporting procedures for sexual misconduct.

-Any employee potentially involved in investigating or adjudicating a report of sexual misconduct, relationship violence or stalking will receive additional training to include, at a minimum, best practices for conducting an investigation, trauma-centered sexual assault training, and training specific to the University's reporting, investigation and resolution policies, which adhere to all legal obligations under Title IX of the Education Amendments of 1972.
+Any employee potentially involved in investigating or adjudicating a report of sexual misconduct will receive additional training to include, at a minimum, best practices for conducting an investigation, trauma-centered sexual assault training, and training specific to the University’s reporting, investigation and resolution policies, which adhere to all legal obligations under Title IX of the Education Amendments of 1972.
 The University utilizes external consultants, legal counsel and local rape and trauma victim centers to bolster its training.
+Additionally, all investigators and adjudicators receive training related to interviewing techniques, unconscious bias, planning an investigation and writing reports on the information gathered during an investigation.
+Investigators and adjudicators provide regular updates to the Title IX Coordinator to ensure timeliness of the investigation and/or resolution, and that all relevant parties or witnesses are allowed the opportunity to be heard.

 Title IX of the Education Amendments of 1972